Close

 No, grapes that have a black spot are not safe for anyone.
 Those black spots are a type of mould.
 It is extremely poisonous and should be avoided at all costs.
 If the grape has a green and white spot on it that seems unnatural, avoid it.
 This could be a form of fungus that is also considered extremely poisonous.

 Grapes are rich in nutritional value, but if you have gestational diabetes, please avoid them.
-Consult your doctor about foods that can provide the same nutrients or consume nutritional supplements.
+Consult your doctor about foods that can provide the same nutrients or consider nutritional supplements.

 Yes, you can drink sparkling grape juice when pregnant.
-Sparkling grape juice is a great alternative to sparkling wine when it is advised not to drink alcohol.
-Sparkling grape juices contain added CO2 carbonation instead of natural fermentation, which ensures no trace of alcohol in sparkling grape juices.
+These contain added CO2 carbonation instead of natural fermentation, which ensures no trace of alcohol in sparkling grape juices.

-Remember to drink only pasteurised sparkling grape juice or pasteurised grape juice during pregnancy to avoid pathogen or pesticide contamination in a pregnant woman’s body.
-Also, keep a check on the quantity of sugar in the juice while consuming.
-Some known brands offering pasteurised grape juice safe for pregnant women are Welch’s and Kedem, Lakewood, and Schloer.
+Drink only pasteurised sparkling grape juice or pasteurised grape juice during pregnancy to avoid pathogen or pesticide contamination in a pregnant woman’s body.
+Also, check the sugar content in the juice before consuming, and choose brands that offer pasteurised grape juice safe for pregnant women.

 There are very subtle differences when it comes to green, red or black grapes.
 The flavour is a bit different in all three besides their colours.
 Black grapes have seeds, but that doesn’t impact their nutrition or safety.
 In addition to the flavour and seed, the resveratrol content matters.
 The darker the colour of a grape, the more resveratrol it contains.
 Though eating a bowl of red grapes occasionally isn’t going to impact the pregnancy, you can lower the chances of impact even more by sticking to green grapes.